Phil Orr, piano

 We each do so many things, it's a challenge getting in the same place at the same time.
 Still…

 Pianist/composer/leader Phil Orr toured and performed with Vic Damone, Sandler and Young, and Grammy-winners Diane Scanlon and Arturo O’Farrill in the 1970s-80s, and currently freelances in NJ, NY and PA.
-His diverse background as pianist, organist, wind instrumentalist, conductor and singer/chorister draw audiences into his sound-worlds of diverse combinations of jazz, classical and popular styles from multiple eras.
-An eclectic composer, Orr’s jazz tunes, hymn tunes, art songs, liturgical settings, concert band pieces, choral music, and works for a variety of chamber instrumental ensembles have been performed in more than 150 venues in the Americas and Europe, earned him ASCAPlus awards and a NJ State Council on the Arts fellowship, and featured prominently on 11 album-length recordings.
+His diverse background as keyboardist, wind instrumentalist, conductor and singer/chorister draw audiences into his sound-worlds of jazz, classical and popular styles from multiple eras.
+An eclectic composer, Orr’s jazz tunes, hymn tunes, art songs, liturgical settings, concert band pieces, choral music, and chamber ensemble works have been performed in more than 150 venues in the Americas and Europe, earned him ASCAPlus awards and a NJ State Council on the Arts fellowship, and featured prominently on 11 album-length recordings.
 He frequently works with actor Jason Kravits in his one-man comedy improv cabaret, "Off the Top!", and is the curator and host of the weekly Jazz On Broad series.

 Drop us a line with your comments, questions, booking inquiries or ideas for social justice/world peace.